Panasonic GH1 versus Panasonic LX100

 The Panasonic Lumix DMC-GH1 and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were officially introduced, respectively, in March 2009 and September 2014.
 The GH1 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
 The GH1 has a resolution of 12 megapixel, whereas the LX100 provides 12.7 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GH1 and the Panasonic LX100.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GH1 – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GH1 – represents the basis for the calculations across all the size and weight measures).